Skip to content

 What is potassium?

 Potassium is an essential mineral for the body.
-Potassium affects the metabolism of the heart, muscles, kidneys and central nervous system as well as the transmission of nerve impulses.
+The mineral affects the metabolism of the heart, muscles, kidneys and central nervous system as well as the transmission of nerve impulses.

 Together with sodium, potassium affects blood pressure and the body’s fluid balance.
-Sodium and potassium work together and the balance between them is important.
+The minerals work together and the balance between them is important.

 After calcium and phosphorus, potassium is the most common mineral in the body.